accesscode-2-1/unit-0/lessons/week-2/2015-03-21_classes-part-3.md

 # Terminology

 > *Defination* A *wrapper class* wraps (encloses) around a data type and gives it an object appearance.
-Wherever, the data type is required as an object, this object can be used.
-Wrapper classes include methods to unwrap the object and give back the data type.
-It can be compared with a chocolate.
-The manufacturer wraps the chocolate with some foil or paper to prevent from pollution.
-The user takes the chocolate, removes and throws the wrapper and eats it.
+Wherever the data type is required as an object, this object can be instead.
+Wrapper classes include methods to unwrap the object and give back the original data type.

+#### It can be compared with a chocolate bar.
+The manufacturer wraps the chocolate bar with some foil or paper to prevent from pollution.
+The user takes the chocolate, removes the wrapper, throws the wrapper away and then eats it. yum.

 Instead of: